 The complete job description is posted in Handshake early winter quarter each year, requiring the submission of an application, resume, and cover letter.
 In addition to the required documents to apply, all students are required to attend one mandatory information session, for which the dates will be posted in Handshake.
 It is highly recommended that you visit drop-in at Career Services for a critique of your application materials before applying.

-For questions, contact the Career Peer Advisor Supervisor.
+For questions, contact the Supervisor for Career Peer Advisors.